Zhou-Zhuo/private-sundries/note_on_git.md

 `git reset --soft <commit>` : Execute 1.
 `git reset [--mixed] <commit>` : Execute 1, 2.

+You can use `git reflog` to get back your lost commit.

 * `git commit --amend` is equal to:

 ```